 This report summarizes program activity, prime contract, and subcontract utilization data for City-certified Minority and Women-Owned Business Enterprises (M/WBEs) and Emerging Business Enterprises (EBEs), as well as additional data specified in Section 6-129(I) of the New York City Administrative Code.
-The reporting period covers activity during the first quarter of the Fiscal Year 2022 (July 1, 2022 - September 2022) and is jointly submitted by the Director of the Mayor's Office of Contract Services (MOCS), as City Chief Procurement Officer, and by the Commissioner of the Department of Small Business Services (SBS).
-The City's M/WBE program is led by Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director, and is administered in partnership with the Mayor's Office of M/WBEs (OM/WBE), SBS and MOCS.
+The reporting period covers activity during the first two quarters of the Fiscal Year 2023 (July 1, 2022 - December 2022) and is jointly submitted by the Director of the Mayor's Office of Contract Services (MOCS), as City Chief Procurement Officer, and by the Commissioner of the Department of Small Business Services (SBS).
+The City's M/WBE program was led by Maria Torres-Springer, Deputy Mayor for Economic and Workforce Development and Citywide M/WBE Director, and is administered in partnership with the Mayor's Office of M/WBEs (OM/WBE), SBS, and MOCS.

-As further expanded upon in the report, during the first quarter of FY 2023, M/WBEs were awarded over \$220 million in prime contracts subject to the M/WBE program and over \$89 million in eligible subcontracts.
-The City achieved a combined prime and subcontract utilization of 25.65%.
+As further expanded upon in the report, during the first two quarters of FY 2023, M/WBEs were awarded over \$450 million in prime contracts subject to the M/WBE program and over \$154 million in eligible subcontracts.
+The City achieved a combined prime and subcontract utilization of 25.83%.